-Table of Contents
+Table of Contents [show]

-Today in 2018, there is certainly no shortage of guitar effects pedals.
+These days, there's certainly no shortage of guitar effects pedals.
 There are dozens of different effects to choose from and even more manufacturers that create them.

 You'll commonly find cheap Chinese brands like Joyo and Caline as well as tried and true standards like Electro-Harmonix and Boss.
 There are even boutique artists like Earthquaker Devices and Walrus Audio, whose pedals are as unique as they are beautiful.
 With so many effects and manufacturers, it can be quite difficult to choose a pedal, nevermind the right pedal.
 But don't put the cart before the horse!
 Start by learning the basics.
 Once you know how an effect sounds, you'll be able to recognize it in your favorite music.
-Only then will you understand how you can use it on your own music.
+Only then will you understand how you can use it on your own compositions.

-Let's start from the beginning and work our way up to becoming pedal experts.
+Let's start from the beginning and work our way up to becoming effects pedal experts.
 Learn all about the different effects - their unique sounds, uses, configurations, and more - in our All About Effects guide.

 Every pedal model and brand sounds different.
 You might find that a little Joyo distortion pedal you bought for $25 new plays nicer with your other gear than that fancy-pants $299 Empress Heavy.
-You don't have to spend big bucks to get an enormous sound.
+But you don't have to spend big bucks to get an enormous sound.
 Guitar effects are all about experimentation.